PE in Lockdown

 Rosendale Playing Fields - 240 Rosendale Rd, London SE21 8LW

 Dulwich Sports Ground - Turney Rd, Dulwich, London SE21 7JH

 Alleyn's School - Townley Rd, London SE22 8SU

 The boys team is made up predominantly of Year 6 and Year 5 boys but particularly talented Year 4 boys have represented the school in the past.

 The girls team often has girls in Year 4 representing the school due to the less physical nature of the league.

-Congratulations to our girls football team who won the Moving Matters Girls Football Tournament.
-The girls performed magnificently all day winning their group stage comfortably before progressing through the knock-out stages.
+Congratulations to our girls football team who won the Moving Matters Girls Football Tournament for the second year in a row.
+The girls performed magnificently all day winning their group stage comfortably and without conceding a goal progressing as group winners to the knock-out stages.